Current Deakin Students

-Graduate Certificate of Communication provides students an opportunity to expand their skills in ever-changing communications and media industries.
+The Graduate Certificate of Communication provides students with an opportunity to acquire specialist knowledge and expand their skills in the ever-changing communications and media industries.

-To qualify for the award of Graduate Certificate of Communication, a student must successfully complete 4 credit points of study which must include:
+To qualify for the award of Graduate Certificate of Communication, students must complete:

 Campuses by intake